precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 -----

 That is it for all the available QMK tap hold configuration settings.
 In summary, there are two essential tap hold settings: `TAPPING_TERM`, and `IGNORE_MOD_TAP_INTERRUPT`. `TAPPING_TERM` will require some tweaking and adaptation from your part (though not as much as you may be led to believe) but the `IGNORE_MOD_TAP_INTERRUPT` is just a matter of adding a line to your `config.h` file.

-Aside from those two tap hold settings, there exists two other very commonly recommended settings: `TAPPING_FORCE_HOLD`, and `PERMISSIVE_HOLD`.
-As with `IGNORE_MOD_TAP_INTERRUPT`, they can be enabled by simply appending `#define PERMISSIVE_HOLD` and `#define TAPPING_FORCE_HOLD` to your `config.h` file.
+Aside from those two tap hold settings, there exists another very commonly recommended setting: `TAPPING_FORCE_HOLD`.
+It can be enabled by simply appending `#define TAPPING_FORCE_HOLD` to your `config.h` file.

+`PERMISSIVE_HOLD` can be useful if you have a very high tapping term but as previously said, setting the `TAPPING_TERM` to any value above 500ms will already enable permissive-hold-like behaviour so there isn't much point to defining it.
+If you have a lower tapping term, `PERMISSIVE_HOLD` generally produces many misfires unless you're very consistent in your typing style so it is not recommended.

 As for `RETRO_TAPPING`, it might appear appealing at first glance but it has its load of problems which make it unsuitable for home row mods.

 ### Getting started with home row mods on QMK